Titãs: 2001-2009: Fromer's death, Reis' departure, documentary and Latin Grammy

 On 11 June 2001 Marcelo Fromer was rammed by a motorcycle in São Paulo and died two days later of Brain death.
 It was a hard stroke to the band, which started recording their new album the day after.
 A Melhor Banda de Todos os Tempos da Última Semana was released at the end of 2001 and brought "Epitáfio" as the prominence song and the title track as the first single.

 Regarding the death of Marcelo, this statement was published on 20 June 2001 at Titãs official site:

 Despite the pain that Marcelo's absence has caused, we have decided to enter the studio to record this record that we created and arranged together with him, about which we were - and still are - enthusiastic.
 We feel that the best way to overcome this difficult moment is to continue with what always held us together: the music.
 Once again, thanks for all the support and kindness from fans and friends.

 In the following year, the band saw the departure of vocalist and bassist Nando Reis, who has since lead a successful solo career (including songs penned for other artists) fronting his own band Nando Reis e os Infernais.
 He announced his parting on 9 September 9, 2002, giving "thought incompatibility" as a reason and also saying Fromer's and his close friend Cássia Eller's deaths left him very upset:

 My decision of leaving the group is uniquely and exclusively due to a thought incompatibility regarding the future of the preparation of what would be our next album.
 For believing that such work requires the total dedication that for personal reasons I cannot offer, we agreed it would be best for me to leave at the start of the preparation and the sessions.
 I do it with deep regrets in my heart since in no moment I ever thought this would happen.

 In a 2012 interview, he would say he did not feel ready for the studio following his friends' deaths and three consecutive, exhausting tours.

-The band hired the bass guitarist Lee Marcucci (from Rádio Táxi) to play in their first album without Reis, Como Estão Vocês?
+The band hired the bassist Lee Marcucci (from Rádio Táxi) to play in their first album without Reis, Como Estão Vocês?
 (How Are You?).
 With self-help hits as "Enquanto Houver Sol", questions on relevance remain on Titãs' side, which faced declining sales and the ageing of their fanbase.

 In 2005, they released another MTV-branded album, only this time in a non-acoustic live performance.
 This album generated a new hit for the group, called "Vossa Excelência", that basically criticizes the hypocrisy and lack of care from politicians, thus bringing the band back to its roots.